-- A. Basket width not to exceed 12" inside diameter. - B. Pots width 4" 10" or a combination of pot sizes (3 pots hanging together). - C. Three (3) different varieties of plants to be included one variety per pot.
+- A. Basket width not to exceed 12" inside diameter. - B. Pots width 4"-10" or a combination of pot sizes (3 pots hanging together). - C. Three (3) different varieties of plants to be included one variety per pot.
 (Must be of hanging plant type that are good for hanging.)
 Either one (1) hanging basket, or (3) hanging pots hanging together. - D. Hangers must be included.
 (MUST FIT OVER A 1-INCH PIPE) - E. Pot hangers have to be attached to all three pots in a line.
 Include a hook on the end to hang by. (must fit over a 1-inch pipe). - F. No macramé hangers.
-All hangers must be secured to the not - G. Measurement height of 36 inches from top of hook to bottom of basket or pot unless it is a thin vine below the basket.
-Max. height is 48 inches. - H. Plants must be strong and healthy.
+All hangers must be secured to the pot. - G. Hanging baskets or pot will be displayed outside. - H. Measurement height of 36 inches from top of hook to bottom of basket or pot unless it is a thin vine below the basket.
+Max. height is 48 inches.

-I. Hanging baskets are brought in on Thursday and judged on Friday.
+- I. Plants must be strong and healthy. - Hanging baskets are brought in on Thursday and judged on Friday.